|

 dusk.
 A nice built-in is an old tree stump, most of which are good for

-to bring your magical practice into your garden.
-If you like to
+are many ways to bring your magical practice into your garden.
+If you

-cast a circle, you can make a circular planting that will mark that
+like to cast a circle, you can make a circular planting that will mark

 can make an outdoor altar part of your garden, and it doesn't even have